NativeScript/nativescript-cli/docs/man_pages/project/testing/run-ios.md

 Run on a selected connected device | `$ tns run ios [--device <Device ID>] [--release] [--justlaunch]` Start an emulator and run the app inside it | `$ tns run ios --emulator [<Emulator Options>] [--release]`

 Runs your project on a connected iOS device or in the iOS Simulator, if configured.
-This is shorthand for prepare, build, and deploy.
-While your app is running, prints the output from the application in the console.
+This is shorthand for prepare, build and deploy.
+While your app is running, prints the output from the application in the console and watches for changes in your code.
+Once a change is detected, it synchronizes the change with all selected devices and restarts/refreshes the application.

 <% if(isConsole && (isWindows || isLinux)) { %>WARNING: You can run this command only on OS X systems.
 To view the complete help for this command, run `$ tns help run ios`<% } %>
 <% if((isConsole && isMacOS) || isHtml) { %>
 <% if(isHtml) { %>> <% } %>IMPORTANT: Before building for iOS device, verify that you have configured a valid pair of certificate and provisioning profile on your OS X system. <% if(isHtml) { %>For more information, see [Obtaining Signing Identities and Downloading Provisioning Profiles](https://developer.apple.com/library/mac/recipes/xcode_help-accounts_preferences/articles/obtain_certificates_and_provisioning_profiles.html).<% } %>

 ### Options
-* `--watch` - If set, when you save changes to the project, changes are automatically synchronized to the connected device.
+* `--no-watch` - If set, changes in your code will not be reflected during the execution of this command.
 * `--device` - Specifies a connected device on which to run the app.
 * `--emulator` - If set, runs the app in a native emulator for the target platform, if configured.
 When set, you can also set any other valid combination of emulator options as listed by `$ tns help emulate ios`.
 You cannot use `--device` and `--emulator` simultaneously.
 * `--release` - If set, produces a release build.
 Otherwise, produces a debug build.
 * `--justlaunch` - If set, does not print the application output in the console.
+* `--clean` - If set, forces rebuilding the native application.

 ### Attributes
 * `<Device ID>` is the index or name of the target device as listed by `$ tns device ios`